fabiojdsoliveira/ESP32-S3-WROOM-2_Internal_Flash_MP3_Player/README.md

 - Compact and standalone design — no SD card required

 ## Hardware
-- ESP32-S3-WROOM-2 module
+- ESP32-S3-DevKitC-1 (based on the ESP32-S3-WROOM-2 module)
 - 6 buttons
-- MAX98357as a I²S amplifier
+- MAX98357A I²S amplifier
-- 3W speaker (limited by the amplifier)
+- 3W speaker (the amplifier limits to 3W)
 - A lot of jumper wires :)

 ![Hardware photo](images/hardware_stand_alone.jpg)